Julie Bindel: Men and heterosexuality

 In a 2015 interview with Radfem Collective, Bindel – in what she later said was a joke – advocated for the internment of all males, as well as the abolition of heterosexuality.
 When asked about whether or not heterosexuality will survive women's liberation, she said:

 It won't, not unless men get their act together, have their power taken from them and behave themselves.
 I mean, I would actually put them all in some kind of camp where they can all drive around in quad bikes, or bicycles, or white vans.
 I would give them a choice of vehicles to drive around with, give them no porn, they wouldn't be able to fight – we would have wardens, of course!
 Women who want to see their sons or male loved ones would be able to go and visit, or take them out like a library book, and then bring them back.
 I hope heterosexuality doesn't survive, actually.
 I would like to see a truce on heterosexuality.
 I would like an amnesty on heterosexuality until we have sorted ourselves out.
 Because under patriarchy it's shit.

-She later said this was satire and that she has nothing against those who choose heterosexual relationships, men, or their sexuality, stating everyone is an individual and criticizing the idea that men are "born rapists".
+She later said this was satire and that she has nothing against those who choose heterosexual relationships, men, or their sexuality, stating everyone is an individual and criticising the idea that men are "born rapists".

+In a 2025 opinion piece for the Telegraph, Bindel nevertheless argued that because of the risk of sex abuse, transgender women as well as cisgender men should be forbidden from working with young children.